Yellowstone Country (south-central and southeast Montana) Livingston – Billings – Red Lodge

 Pictograph Cave State Park is a few miles south of Billings.
 In prehistoric times, Indians camped at the cave and added some 106 primitive paintings to the cave’s sandstone walls.

 Shopping is excellent in Billings, Montana.
-The first stop for many visitors is Scheels All Sports in the Rimrock Mall.
+The first stop for many visitors is Scheels in west Billings.
 Scheels sells things for outdoor activities, such as camping, fishing, and hunting.
-Just down the street on King Ave. is the huge Big Bear Sports Center.
-Big Bear stocks tons of outdoor clothing and sporting gear, suitable for all sorts of outdoor activities.

 For the best in western wear, shoppers go the Lou Taubert Ranch Outfitters in downtown Billings (114 N. 28th St.).
 This extra nice store has a super selection of hats, boots and shirts.
 For general information about Billings, try the Billings city guide.